jonge-democraten/website/README.md

 ##### Confidential information
 Confidential information should not be logged.
 During initial development, logging of confidential information is allowed if marked with a `CONF` tag, `logger.debug('CONF ' + member.DNA)`.
 These will be removed before deployment.

+#### Database migrations
+A [database migration](https://docs.djangoproject.com/en/1.7/topics/migrations/) needs to be created after database structure changes in `models.py`,
+`$ python website/manage.py makemigrations <app_label>`
+The generated migration file is commited together with changes in `models.py`.
+Migrations have to be carefully managed between different branches, so keep track of other branches and prepare for a merge.